AllStarLink/ASL3-Manual/docs/config/rpt_conf.md

 # rpt.conf
-Rpt.conf (`/etc/asterisk/rpt.conf`) is where the majority of user-facing features, such as the node's CW and voice ID, DTMF commands and timers are set.
+rpt.conf (`/etc/asterisk/rpt.conf`) is where the majority of user-facing features, such as the node's CW and voice ID, DTMF commands and timers are set.
 There is a lot of capability here which can be difficult to grasp.
 Fortunately the default `rpt.conf` is well commented and will work fine for most node admins.

 See also [config file templating](../adv-topics/conftmpl.md/#asterisk-templates).